gerrytsui/designsystem/README.md

 Compiled and processed files are in `/live_preview`.

 The Design System CSS processed and compacted CSS file is in `/dist/styles`.
+To use the design system in your project, copy `design_system.css` to your project's CSS directory.
+You can then create your own CSS file to hold your project's CSS and any overrides needed.